Alex-z71/WinFormsToAvConv-er/README.md

 # WinFormsToAvConv-er

-The converter allows you to convert a Windows Forms application to an Avalonia UI application.
+The converter allows you to convert a Windows Forms project to an Avalonia UI project.
+It performs conversion of UI controls, business logic, resourced and localization resources.

 It uses Eremex Avalonia UI controls as a replacement for standard and third-party WinForms controls.